0atman/noboilerplate/scripts/35-adhd-a-left-handed-brain.md

 notes:

-Starting university, in 2004, I had access to broadband internet for the first time.
+Starting university, in 2004, I had access to broadband internet for the first time - imagine that!

 This allowed me to easily research ways to organise myself, what I would later come to know as _coping mechanisms_.